-For attendance recording purposes and for perfect attendance awards including the 6th grade bike incentive, students who arrive after 11:00 a.m. will be considered absent for 1⁄2 day for the morning.
-Students who leave prior to 2:00 p.m. will be counted as absent a half day for the afternoon.
-Under state guidelines, students must be present for 4 hours of instruction to be recorded as a full day of attendance.
-Students with 3 or more tardies will be counted as absent for perfect attendance purposes.
-Only school sponsored events will qualify as an activity absence.
+For attendance recording purposes and for perfect attendance awards including the 6th grade bike incentive, students who arrive after 11:00 am will be considered absent for 1⁄2 day (morning).
+Students who leave prior to 2:00 pm will be counted as absent a 1⁄2 day (afternoon).